GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   * Record Retention and FOIA: All materials submitted to HHS as part of a submission become HHS records and cannot be returned.
 Any confidential commercial information contained in a submission should be designated in accordance with 45 C.F.R. § 5.41.
 Participants will be notified of Freedom of Information Act requests for their submissions in accordance with 45 C.F.R. § 5.42.
 judging: >-
-  #### Judging Panel

-  A panel of judges will evaluate the submissions on the criteria identified below.
-Judges will be fair and impartial, may not have a personal or financial interest in, or be an employee, officer, director, or agent of, any entity that is a registered participant in the competition, and may not have a familial or financial relationship with an individual who is a registered contestant.
-The panel will make winner selections based upon the criteria outlined below and in compliance with the [HHS Competition Judging Guidelines](https://www.hhs.gov/sites/default/files/HHS-COMPETITION-JUDGING-GUIDELINES.pdf).
-Entries not in compliance with the submission requirements outlined above and below will be ineligible for further review and prize award.

-  #### Judging Criteria

   **Phase 1 Scoring Criteria: Identification of successful programs**

-  All Criteria are scaled 1-5, with 1 being the lowest score on each dimension and 5 being the highest score on each dimension.
+  All Criteria are scaled 1-10, with 1 being the lowest score on each dimension and 10 being the highest score on each dimension.
 Scores are weighted by the proportion of each dimension and then aggregated to create a final score.
 Judging criteria for Phase 1 include **(Total Points 100%)**:

-  * Previously demonstrated effectiveness (statistical significance) in:  controlling hypertension in women who are pregnant and/or postpartum AND/OR  increasing continued monitoring of hypertension in women who are pregnant and/or postpartum : **(40%)**
+  * Previously demonstrated effectiveness (statistical significance) of the program in: controlling hypertension AND/OR increasing continued monitoring of hypertension in any population, where that program could be or is already applied to women who are pregnant and/or postpartum: **(40%)**

   * Ability of the program to address racial/ethnic disparities and/or urban/rural disparities: **(20%)**